kaytaffer/IV1201-Go-Hire/README.md

 ## repository/
 `PersonRepository` - Repository responsible for accessing data related to a `PersonEntity`.

+`ApplicationStatusRepository` - Repository responsible for accessing data related to `ApplicationStatusEntity`.

+`RoleRepository` - Repository responsible for accessing data related to `RoleEntity`.

 ## entity/
 `PersonEntity` - JPA Entity representing a person.